sytabaresa/kingly/README.md

   - they must be the only transition defined for a given origin control state and triggering event
 - to a (from, event) couple, there can only correspond one row in the `transitions` array of the state machine
+- cannot have non-determinstic transitions
+  - A -ev> B and A < OUTER_A with OUTER_A -ev>C !! : there are two valid transitions triggered by
+   `ev`.
+While it is possible to decide deterministically which transition should proceed, this unduely complicated the input testing generation so we forbid non-deterministic transitions
 - `updateModel :: ExtendedState -> ExtendedStateUpdates -> ExtendedState` must be a pure function
  (this is important in particular for the tracing mechanism which triggers two execution of this function with the same parameters)